 Antibiotic medicines can cause diarrhea, which may be a sign of a new infection.
-If you have diarrhea that is watery or bloody, stop taking azithromycin and call your doctor.
-Do not use anti-diarrhea medicine unless your doctor tells you to.
+If you have diarrhea that is watery or bloody, call your doctor before using anti-diarrhea medicine.

-Avoid exposure to sunlight or tanning beds.
-Azithromycin can make you sunburn more easily.
+Azithromycin 3 Day Dose Pack could make you sunburn more easily.
+Avoid sunlight or tanning beds.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.

-Azithromycin 3 Day Dose Pack (azithromycin) side effects
+Azithromycin 3 Day Dose Pack side effects

+Azithromycin 3 Day Dose Pack may cause serious side effects.
 Call your doctor at once if you have:

-diarrhea that is watery or bloody;
+severe stomach pain, diarrhea that is watery or bloody;

-nausea, upper stomach pain, itching, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes); or
+liver problems--nausea, vomiting, loss of appetite, stomach pain (upper right side), tiredness, itching, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes);

-Common side effects may include:
+Common side effects of Azithromycin 3 Day Dose Pack may include: